Q. What do you do for a living and where are you from?

 Q. How much cooking and baking experience do you have?

 A. I would say that I am an intermediate level cook.
 I am no longer a novice, but am certainly not a professional chef and I don’t have the plethora of experience that my grandmother, mother and aunts do/had, but I consider myself to be quite competent.
-I started cooking in my early twenties and have really gotten into it during the past five years.
+I started cooking in my early twenties and have really gotten into it during the past ten years.

 Q. How did you become interested in cooking and baking?